 Invitational Weightlifting Comp

-Olympic Weightlifting New Zealand will be hosting their very first Invitational Weightlifting competition at the 2018 NZ Fitness & Health Expo!
+Olympic Weightlifting New Zealand hosted their very first Invitational Weightlifting competition at the 2018 NZ Fitness & Health Expo!

-If you caught some of the amazing lifting taking place at the Gold Coast 2018 Commonwealth Games on TV then here is your chance to see some of NZ’s best at the NZ Fitness & Health Expo!
-The best male and female weightlifters from around the country will be invited to compete head to head, to see who has the most speed, strength & accuracy compared to their bodyweight.
+This was your chance to see some of NZ’s best at the NZ Fitness & Health Expo!
+The best male and female weightlifters from around the country were invited to compete head to head, to see who had the most speed, strength & accuracy compared to their bodyweight.

-Athletes will perform two lifts, the Snatch (weight is lifted from the floor in one swift movement) and the Clean & Jerk (two stage movement where the bar is lifted to the shoulders before being jerked over the head).
-Each athlete is allowed three lifts of each type.
+Athletes performed two lifts, the Snatch (weight is lifted from the floor in one swift movement) and the Clean & Jerk (two stage movement where the bar is lifted to the shoulders before being jerked over the head).
+Each athlete were allowed three lifts of each type.

 General Manager | Olympic Weightlifting New Zealand